Health Tourism in Turkey: 1.5 Million Visitors & $3 Billion Revenue in 2024

 Flight Time from UK 3.5–4 hrs 2.5 hrs 11–12 hrs 10–11 hrs

-Language Accessibility English widely spoken in clinics English standard English in tourist hubs Variable
+Language Accessibility English widespread in clinics English standard English in tourist centers Variable

 JCI data: Joint Commission International 2024.
-Flight times approximate.
-Cost savings based on analysis of 55 Antalya clinic price lists vs. UK/German NHS/private rates.
+Flight times are approximations.
+Cost savings based on analysis of 55 Antalya clinic price lists vs. German private prices.

-The UK is Turkey's largest source market for dental tourism, driven by long NHS waiting lists, high private dental prices, and direct flights from regional UK airports.
-Germany is the second-largest market, followed by Russia and the Gulf States.
-Estimates below are from UK Smiles Turkey dental statistics and USHAS industry data.
+The United Kingdom is Turkey's largest source market for dental tourism, driven by long NHS waiting lists, high private dental costs, and direct flights from regional UK airports.
+Germany is the second-largest market, followed by Russia and the Gulf states.
+The estimates below are from UK Smiles Turkey Dental Statistics and USHAS industry data.

-Data note: Country-of-origin data for dental tourists is not collected by Turkish government statistics.
-These estimates are compiled by dental tourism industry bodies and patient survey studies.
-They should be treated as indicative, not exact.
+Data Note: Origin country data for dental tourists is not captured by Turkish government statistics.
+These estimates are compiled by dental tourism industry associations and patient surveys.
+They should be considered indicative, not exact.

-Estimated Annual Dental Tourists to Turkey by Country of Origin
+Estimated Annual Dental Tourists to Turkey by Origin Country

-Annual Dental Tourist Arrivals to Turkey (dental-specific estimates)
+Annual Dental Tourist Arrivals to Turkey (dental-tourism-specific estimates)

 United Kingdom